How to make money as a social media manager, It is the era of social media!

 While it is not important to have a huge following, it will only encourage you to prove that you know what you are doing and strive to attract more clients.

 You should at the very least have a profile on the website on which you intend to do social media marketing, and make it professional and engaging.
-It would be looked at by many future clients as an indication of your success.
+It would be seen by many future clients as an indication of your success.

-It also offers you a perfect way to test your ideas with a client’s account, without risking messing.
-Finding some ‘social evidence’ in your niche will also allow you to stand out as an authority.
+It also offers you a perfect way to test your ideas with a client’s account, without risking.

 5) Get Experience